Retiring in Switzerland: A Guide for U.S. Citizens

 One of the best ways to prove ties is by demonstrating that you have previously lived and worked in Switzerland.
 In this case, you may also have access to the Swiss pension system.

-When planning to retire in Switzerland, you may find it helpful to work with a cross-border financial planner specializing in the U.S. and Switzerland who can advise as to the most efficient path forward considering your particular expat profile.
+When planning to retire in Switzerland as an expat, you may find it helpful to work with a cross-border financial planner specializing in the U.S. and Switzerland.
+Advisors with this focus will be able to recommend the most globally efficient planning moves.

 Reviewing the U.S.-Switzerland Totalization Agreement